-Bill Berenson has always strongly believed in community service and his law firm again made a donation to the North Texas Food Bank (NTFB) today.
+Bill Berenson has always strongly believed in community service and his law firm again made a donation to the Tarrant Area Food Bank.

-This incredible non-profit organization performs so many critically needed jobs including
+This incredible non-profit organization performs so many critically needed jobs here in the Tarrant County area including

 - collecting and distributing food to those in need,